core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-additional-context-information title="Additions to the OSCORE Security Context" artwork-align="center"}

-Upon receiving a secure CoAP message, a recipient endpoint relies on the sender endpoint's public key, in order to verify the counter signature of the COSE Object.
+Upon receiving a secure CoAP message, a recipient endpoint uses the sender's public key, in order to verify the counter signature of the COSE Object.

-If not already stored in the Recipient Context associated to the sender endpoint, the recipient endpoint retrieves the public key from the Group Manager, which collects endpoints' public keys upon their group joining, acts as trusted key repository and ensures the correct association between the public key and the identifier of the sender endpoint, for instance by means of public key certificates.
+If not already stored in the Recipient Context associated to the sender, the recipient retrieves the public key from the Group Manager, which collects public keys upon their group joining, acts as trusted key repository and ensures the correct association between the public key and the identifier of the sender, for instance by means of public key certificates.
 Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.

 An endpoint receives its own Sender ID from the Group Manager upon joining the group.
-That Sender ID is valid only within that group, and is unique within the same group.
-An endpoint uses its own Sender ID as 'Partial IV' to generate unique AEAD nonces, as in {{I-D.ietf-core-object-security}}.
+That Sender ID is valid only within that group, and is unique within the group.
+An endpoint uses its own Sender ID (together with other data) to generate unique AEAD nonces for outgoing messages, as in {{I-D.ietf-core-object-security}}.
 Endpoints which are configured only as silent servers do not have a Sender ID.

-The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.
+The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Sections 3.2 and 5.2 of {{I-D.ietf-core-object-security}}.

 ## Management of Group Keying Material # {#sec-group-key-management}